The Low-FODMAP Diet

 - REINTRODUCE → Slowly add FODMAP foods back to your diet.
 The duration of this phase should be 6-8 weeks.

-By following these steps of the low FODMAP diet, individuals with SIBO, IBS or other GI disorders are able to normalize their daily food patterns to ensure that they receive an adequate supply of all nutrients.
+By following these steps of the low FODMAP diet, individuals with SIBO, IBS, or other GI disorders are able to normalize their daily food patterns to ensure that they receive an adequate supply of all nutrients.

 This does not mean you will have to restrict all higher FODMAPs forever but that you will figure out which highly fermentable carbohydrates you need to be careful with and limit.
+For example, one person may not tolerate fructose very well while another will have major issues with fructans.

 It’s about learning what’s best for your own gut!